You will receive guidance in doctoral studies by several actors:

 A doctoral researcher is supported by a vast network including e.g. your own doctoral programme (supervisors, the coordinator and leader of the programme), the head of your unit, HR and occupational/public healthcare.

-If you want to talk confidentially about the challenges in your thesis work but you don’t know who to turn to, the employees of the doctoral school offer easy-access support and give advice on which actor could help you resolve the issues.
+If you want to talk confidentially about the challenges in your thesis work but you don’t know who to turn to, the employees of the Researcher Training Services offer easy-access support and give advice on which actor could help you resolve the issues.

 Conflict situations include, for example, interpersonal conflicts, issues related to different tasks or management, or issues related to supervision.
 For resolution, the so-called low threshold principle is primarily applied.
 If the conflict is not resolved, it will be transferred to the head of the department / the dean.